GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 <font size="3"> **Prospective students**: I am always actively looking for self-motivated PhD students to conduct research in responsible AI (e.g., fairness, interpretability/explainability, and privacy) and reliable AI (e.g., robustness and uncertainty quantification), causal machine learning, and data mining in general.
 I'm also happy to work with self-funded masters and undergraduate students.
 Interested students please email me with your CV and transcript(s). </font>

 <h2>News</h2>
+- [10/2023] Invited to give a talk at Case Western Reserve University.
+- [10/2023] One paper accepted to UbiComp'23.
 - [09/2023] One paper accepted to NeurIPS'23.
 - [09/2023] Our workshop on Responsible Language Models is accepted to AAAI'24.
 Co-organizing with Vector Institute for AI.
 - [09/2023] Invited to give a talk at Pacific Causal Inference Conference 2023, Sept 16-17.
 Beijing, China